Some of this may sound familiar to you.

 Within days her coat was patchy, and she had angry red splotches spreading across her back legs.
 She was chewing, gnawing and whimpering night and day.
 She went from a sleek beautiful dog to pathetic mess with patches of bald, raw skin and painful self-inflicted sores.
 My dog was eating herself up!

-The vet said it was allergies.
-Belle got antihistamines, steroid shots and antibiotics which stopped the itching for a bit, but then it was back!
+Our vet prescribed antihistamines, steroid shots and antibiotics which stopped the itching for a bit, but then it was back!
 We began an un-ending series of more drugs for secondary infection, allergy tests, special allergy shots.
 More steroids.
 Sedatives.
 Antihistamines.
 Antibiotics.
 Special shampoo.
 Creams.

 There had to be a reason for such intense itching and I was determined to discover the cause and find a cure.